-Nobel Prize-winning economist, William Sharpe (whom the Sharpe Ratio is named after), calls Retirement Planning and investing for it, “the nastiest, hardest problem in finance”.
+Nobel Prize-winning economist, William Sharpe (the joint-father of modern investing and the person after whom the Sharpe Ratio is named), calls Retirement Planning and investing for it, “the nastiest, hardest problem in finance”.

-If the above statement sounds like an exaggeration to you, it’s probably because the concept of Financial Planning is almost non-existent in developing countries such as India.
+If the above statement sounds like an exaggeration, it’s probably because high-quality Financial Planning is almost non-existent in developing countries such as India.
 A financially realistic illustration would help to illustrate one minor aspect of the above statement:

-Let’s say that Achilles, who is 40 years old, has already saved enough for his children’s education and he is now going to start saving for retirement.
-He calculates that he has to save 40% of his post-tax salary for retirement, which leaves him with 60% to spend on a comfortable lifestyle.
+Let’s say that Achilles, who is 40 years old, has already saved enough for his children’s higher education and he is now going to start saving for retirement.
+He and his adviser calculate that he has to save 40% of his post-tax salary for retirement, which leaves him with 60% to spend on a comfortable lifestyle.

-- Avinash Luthria, Fee-Only Financial Planner & Investment Adviser
+- Avinash Luthria, Fee-Only (Advice-Only) Financial Planner & SEBI registered Investment Adviser

-- MBA (Finance) from Indian Institute of Management Bangalore (IIMB)
+- Flagship-course MBA (Finance) from Indian Institute of Management Bangalore (IIMB)

 - Advice-Only: Fees are equal to the number of hours of effort for each client i.e. fees are not a percentage of the client's assets under management

 - This fee structure is transparent & cost-effective for the client.
 This is why other fiduciaries such as doctors and lawyers use this fee structure

 - Only Advice-Only Financial Planner in India with prior investment experience